Sheffield's Outreach and Access to Medicine Scheme (SOAMS)

 SOAMS is for local year 12 – 13 students with an interest in medicine or science.
 The scheme provides support and guidance through a range of activities which aim to raise awareness, aspirations, and levels of achievement.

 Students who complete the scheme are guaranteed an interview for an offer of a place to study Medicine at the University of Sheffield.
-To benefit from this guaranteed interview, students must have completed all the SOAMS activities and must have at least four AS Levels at BBCC, including Chemistry and another science or Maths.
+To benefit from this guaranteed interview, students must have completed all the SOAMS activities and must meet minimum academic criteria upon application.